Dean of Gonzaga University School of Law

 Associate Dean for Global Education

-Professor Ballard joined the Gonzaga Law faculty in 2004, and was named Associate Dean in 2014.
+Dean Ballard joined the Gonzaga Law faculty in 2004, and was named Associate Dean in 2014.

-Professor Ballard’s scholarship focuses on legal protections for home, both domestically and internationally.
+Dean Ballard’s scholarship focuses on legal protections for home, both domestically and internationally.
 During her 2010-11 sabbatical, she received a Fulbright grant to study the country of Georgia’s steps to comply with international legal norms regarding post-conflict restitution of homes and property.